Ike & Tina Turner: 1966–1969: Career development

-1970–1975: Mainstream success
+1970–1976: Mainstream success

 In January 1970, Ike and Tina performed on The Ed Sullivan Show.
 Their performance of "Bold Soul Sister" propelled the single to No. 22 on the R&B chart.
 In March, their single "Come Together" peaked at No. 21 on the R&B chart.
 Due to the success of their singles, they were signed to Minit's parent label Liberty Records.
-Their next single "I Want to Take You Higher" by Sly and the Family Stone was released in May 1970.
+In April 1970, their first album on Liberty, Come Together, was released, reaching No. 13 on the R&B albums chart.
+Their next single "I Want to Take You Higher" originally by Sly and the Family Stone was released in May 1970.
 It charted higher on the Billboard Hot 100 than the original.
-Their first album on Liberty, Come Together, was released that same month, reaching No. 13 on the R&B albums chart.
 The revue's performance fee increased from $1,000 a night to $5,000 a night following their successful run.
 In July, they headlined the Newport Jazz Festival in Rhode Island and the Schaefer Music Festival at New York's Central Park.
 That Summer, they were featured in the Isley Brothers concert film It's Your Thing and they filmed Miloš Forman's Taking Off (1971).
+In October 1970, they headlined the Soul Bowl at Tulane University's Sugar Bowl Stadium; a concert to raise money for disadvantaged minority students.
 Later that year, they made their first trip to Asia to perform in Siam, China, Japan, and the Philippines.

-Ike and Tina began performing "Proud Mary" by Creedence Clearwater Revival during their shows in 1969.
-Ike wasn't fond of the original song, but he liked the cover version by Checkmates, Ltd. Ike and Tina released their version on the album Workin' Together in December 1970.
+Ike and Tina began performing Creedence Clearwater Revival's "Proud Mary" during their shows in 1969.
+Ike wasn't fond of the original version, but he liked the cover version by Checkmates, Ltd. Ike and Tina released their version on the album Workin' Together in November 1970.
 Set at first to a slow acoustic rendition sung softly by both Ike and Tina, the song then transformed into a frenetic rock and soul dervish led by Tina and the Ikettes.
 The single was released in January 1971, reaching No. 4 on the Hot 100 and No. 5 on the R&B chart.
 It sold more than a million copies, becoming the duo's best-selling single to date and won them a Grammy Award for Best R&B Vocal Performance by a Group at the 14th Annual Grammy Awards.
-Workin' Together became their most successful studio album, peaking at No. 25 on the Billboard 200 and No. 3 on the R&B chart.
+Workin' Together became their most successful studio album, peaking at No. 25 on the Billboard 200.
 It includes the duo's social conscious title track, "Workin' Together", "Funkier Than A Mosquita's Tweeter" penned by Tina's sister Alline Bullock, and notable covers such as "Get Back" and "Let It Be" by the Beatles.

-In January 1971, Ike and Tina embarked on a European tour which included dates at Midem in Cannes, the Palais d'Hiver in Lyon, and the Olympia in Paris.
+In January 1971, Ike and Tina embarked on a European tour that included dates at Midem in Cannes, the Palais d'Hiver in Lyon, and the Olympia in Paris.
 Their performances received rave reviews.
 The conservative Le Monde described Ike and Tina as "the voice of desire".
 Their concert at the Olympia was recorded and released as the album Live In Paris.
 While in Paris the Turners received the French Jazz Academy Soul award.